intertidalagency/ia-dwc-resources/README.md

-# ia-dwc-resources
+# Resources for learning Darwin Core

-Resources for Darwin Core
+These resources supplement and extend Intertidal's Darwin Core introductory workshops held in summer/fall of 2025.